 Breast implants, similar to other medical devices, can fail.
 When a saline-filled implant ruptures, the saline material is absorbed by the body, but the shell material remains.
 Rupture can occur as a result of an injury, from no apparent cause (silent rupture), or during mammography.
 It is possible to damage an implant at the time of surgery.
 Damaged or broken implants cannot be repaired.
 Ruptured or damaged implants require replacement or removal.
-Breast implants can wear out, they are not guaranteed to last a lifetime and future surgery may be required to replace one or both implants.
-An ultrasound or other radiological study may be necessary to evaluate the possibility of implant rupture or deflation, yet may not be 100% accurate in diagnosing implant integrity.
-Patients may be responsible for the costs associated with this.
+Breast implants can wear out, they are not guaranteed or expected to last a lifetime and additional or unplanned surgery may be required at any time after implant placement and for any of a number of reasons to replace one or both implants.
+An MRI (magnetic resonance imaging) study may be necessary to evaluate the possibility of implant rupture or deflation, yet may not be 100% accurate in diagnosing implant integrity.
 Saline-filled breast implants may not have the same contour or feel as silicone-filled breast implants.
 The shape of your breasts after surgery depends on many factors such as your skin thickness, position, placement of the implants, and technique.
 You should discuss with Dr. Brown the possibility of a different and less than desirable contour-shape as well as feel of your result.